What is Kung Fu?

 That being said, every individual is unique and the final decision is up to Sifu.

-In a buy-your-belt type of school, how on Earth is that suppose to happen?
+In a buy-your-belt type of martial art school, how on Earth is that supposed to happen?

 As you may have guessed, it won’t.
 And we do not foster that type of environment.